Kannauj: Early history

+Latest numismatic evidence and find spots analysis of the Gupta dynasty coins suggests that the Kannauj-Kāśī region constituted as the original homeland of the Gupta dynasty.

 During the decline of the Gupta Empire in the 6th century, the Maukhari dynasty of Kannauj – who had served as vassal rulers under the Guptas - took advantage of the weakening of central authority, broke away and established control over large areas of northern India.

 Under the Maukharis, Kannauj continued to grow in importance and prosperity.
 It became the greatest city of Northern India under Emperor Harsha (r.
 606 to 647 CE) of the Vardhana dynasty, who made it his capital.
 Chinese pilgrim Xuanzang visited India during the reign of Harsha, and described Kannauj as a large, prosperous city with many Buddhist monasteries.
 Harsha died with no heir, resulting in a power vacuum until Maharaja Yashovarman seized power as the ruler of Kannauj.